 - Monitor for signs and symptoms of neuropathy (hypoesthesia, hyperesthesia, paresthesia, discomfort, burning sensation, neuropathic pain or weakness).
 May require interruption of therapy.

 - Conduct comprehensive eye exams at baseline and periodically during treatment.
 May cause ocular toxicity (blurred vision, cataracts, glaucoma, iritis, iridocyclitis, ulcerative keratitis).

-- Assess skin throughout therapy.
+- Assess skin during therapy.
 If bullous, blistering, and exfoliative skin conditions, including Stevens-Johnson syndrome/toxic epidermal necrolysis, occur, interrupt or discontinue treatment.
-Skin rash may require treatment with corticosteroids or anti-infectives with anti-inflammatory properties; acne treatments may aggravate dry skin and erythema.
+Rash may require treatment with corticosteroids or anti-infectives with anti-inflammatory properties; acne treatments may aggravate dry skin and erythema.

 - Assess for symptoms of PRES (headache, altered mental status, seizures, visual disturbances, hypertension) periodically during therapy.
 Confirm diagnosis by radiologic procedure.
 If PRES is suspected or diagnosed, maintain BP control and immediately reduce immunosuppression.
 Symptoms are usually reversed on reduction or discontinuation of immunosuppression.

 - Verify negative pregnancy status before starting therapy.